7 Common Challenges Digital Agencies Face

-A big challenge digital marketing agencies face the lack of a skilled workforce.
+A big challenge digital marketing agencies face is the lack of a skilled workforce.
 There is a massive demand for experienced professionals in the digital marketing space.
-Still, the supply is insufficient, which leads to agencies having to shell out a lot of money to get the best talent on board.
+Still, the supply is insufficient, leading to agencies shelling out a lot of money to get the best talent.

 Your agency should focus on offering training and development programs and opportunities for people to learn new skills.

 There is no question that automation is critical for digital marketing agencies.
 By automating the processes they use to plan, create, deploy, and analyze their marketing campaigns, agencies can save time and improve their overall efficiency.